w3ctag/design-reviews/2013/08/Push API.md

 Specification doesn't define when this error may occur and why webapp might be disallowed to unregister.

+## API Objects' Responsibilities

-### ISSUE: Re-Registering push notifications
+### ISSUE: Access granting and push registering functionality stick together

-It is unclear why push server failure revokes user's permission to provide push notifications.
-Suggestion: to define explicit `PushServiceFailure` message and to leave the decision of unregistering to webapp.
-It is also might be useful to have explicit `PushServiceOnline` message.
+`PushManager.register` provides two heterogeneous functions:

+  * asking use permission,
+  * registering push notifications.

+This mixing leads to odd user agent behavior, i.e. push service failure forces webapp to ask permission again.

+Suggestion: split the functionality and provide separate methods to ask user permission (check if permission has already being granted) and to register push notifications.
+Provide different sets of errors for those purposes.

 ## API Objects' Interfaces